LLFIO v2.00

 Returns a cryptographically random string capable of being used as a filename.
 Essentially random_fil...

-Definition: utils.hpp:170
+Definition utils.hpp:170

 ◆ unlink()

-virtual result<void> llfio_v2_xxx::symlink_handle::unlink ( deadline d = std::chrono::seconds(30))
+virtual result< void > llfio_v2_xxx::fs_handle::unlink ( deadline d = std::chrono::seconds(30))

 Unlinks the current path of this open handle, causing its entry to immediately disappear from the filing system.